 Hearing about dead satellites conjures up the question of what happens to dead satellites.
 Space debris that orbits our Eart is a mixture of dead satellites, spent rockets, and debris from satellite collisions.
 Humans have been launching satellites and probes into space since 1957 when Russia (at that time the Soviet Union) launched Sputnik 1, which crashed back into Earth about 1 month after its launch (supposedly).

 The oldest spacecraft still orbiting the Earth is the Vanguard 1, launched by the United States.
 Over time a lot of the space debris will re-enter Earth’s atmosphere and will burn up and crash.
 Unfortunately, that usually happens once a day and isn’t even making a dent in the amount of space debris.
 Since the space debris is a hazard to just about anything we launch into space, so what our options in dealing with all the debris?

 Scientists and developers have been coming up with an idea for a space vehicle to somehow corral the debris and move it to a new location.
-There have been a lot of proposed ideas including using magnets, nets, robotic arms to pick the junk up, but my personal favorite idea is a claw (pictured above).
+There have been a lot of proposed ideas including using magnets, nets, robotic arms to pick up the junk up, but my personal favorite idea is a claw.